Photos provided by Mimi & John O'Neill

 Intimate Conversations 2: Early Morning

-flicker on in the approaching night.
+in the approaching night.

 Are we alone, unique?